Rahul-Kaura/VistaAI-ChromeExtension-/chrome-extension/README.md

    - Click "Select Folder"

 3. **Enjoy**:
-   - Open a new tab to see your AI Pitch Advisor!
+   - Open a new tab to see your VistaAI!

 ## 📁 Files